lmdu/pyfastx/docs/source/index.rst

    :target: https://pypi.org/project/pyfastx
    :alt: Wheel

 The ``pyfastx`` is a lightweight Python C extension that enables users to randomly access to sequences from plain and **gzipped** FASTA files.
 This module aims to provide simple APIs for users to extract seqeunce from FASTA by identifier and index number.
 The ``pyfastx`` will build indexes stored in a sqlite3 database file for random access to avoid consuming excessive amount of memory.
-In addition, the ``pyfastx`` can parse standard (*sequence spread into multiple lines with same length*) and nonstandard (*lines with different length*) FASTA format.
+In addition, the ``pyfastx`` can parse standard (*sequence is spread into multiple lines with same length*) and nonstandard (*sequence is spread into one or more lines with different length*) FASTA format.
 This module used `kseq.h <https://github.com/attractivechaos/klib/blob/master/kseq.h>`_ written by `@attractivechaos <https://github.com/attractivechaos>`_ in `klib <https://github.com/attractivechaos/klib>`_ project to parse plain FASTA file and zran.c written by `@pauldmccarthy <https://github.com/pauldmccarthy>`_ in project `indexed_gzip <https://github.com/pauldmccarthy/indexed_gzip>`_ to index gzipped file for random access.

 This project was heavily inspired by `@mdshw5 <https://github.com/mdshw5>`_'s project `pyfaidx <https://github.com/mdshw5/pyfaidx>`_ and `@brentp <https://github.com/brentp>`_'s project `pyfasta <https://github.com/brentp/pyfasta>`_.